Sivome/Sivome.github.io/_posts/2020-05-11-Infectious-Disease-Related-Drugs-Exploratory-Analyses.md

 ## [141] "RYR2"    "SIRT5"   "ALPPL2"  "CHRNA3"  "OXCT1"   "TRPA1"   "TYMS"
 ## [148] "ADA"     "TERT"
 ```
-Surfaceome-db has database focussed only on the cell surface receptors.
 I used the uniprot mapping tool to map the UniProt IDs in the Surfaceome DB to gene names.
 In total, there are 1247 unique cell surface receptors that are identified by mass-spec and other proteomics based assays.

 ```r
 # cell surface receptors